ouzifeng/CI_PP3_FISHING_TACKLE_MANAGEMENT_APPLICATION/README.md

 ### Python & Third Party Libraries

-* re - for checking inputs passed requirements
-* os - used to clear terminal
+Python Libraries:

+- **re**: Used for pattern matching and string manipulation.
+- **os**: Provides a way of using operating system-dependent functionality like reading or writing to the file system.
+- **datetime**: For manipulating dates and times.
+- **unittest**: A built-in library for writing tests in Python.

+Third party libraries:

-* gspread - a python API for Google Sheets
+- **gspread**: A Python API for Google Sheets.
-* prettytable - to build the tables printed in the console
+  - **Justification**: `gspread` allows for easy interaction with Google Sheets, serving as a database for our application.
+This eliminates the need for a traditional database setup and provides a user-friendly interface for data management.

+- **prettytable**: Used to display tabular data in a visually appealing ASCII table format.
+  - **Justification**: Provides an enhanced visual experience when displaying data in the terminal, making it easier for users to read and understand.

+- **coverage**: Measures code coverage of Python programs.
-* coverage - to measure how much of the application is being tested via automated unit testing
+  - **Justification**: Essential for ensuring that as much of the application as possible is being tested via automated unit tests, highlighting areas that might have been missed.

-* colorama - to provide a more interactive interface
-* datetime - to store timestamps of logins
-* google-auth - to authenticate Googles APIs
-* unittest - to build unit testings
+- **colorama**: Makes ANSI escape character sequences (for producing colored terminal text and cursor positioning) work under MS Windows.
+  - **Justification**: Improves the user experience by adding color to terminal outputs, making information clearer and more visually appealing.

+- **google-auth**: Provides authentication for Google's APIs.
+  - **Justification**: Necessary for securely connecting and interacting with Google's various services, ensuring that user data is safe and the connection is authenticated.

 ## Features